-Most window films are constructed with several layers, the main layer being a high quality polyester.
+Most window films are constructed with several layers, the main layer being a high-quality polyester.
 Depending on the type of film, most of our window films are metallised using sputtering technology.
-This process imbeds metal particles such as silver, stainless steel, copper, gold, titanium and chromium into a polyester film.
-Finally the films are coated using special adhesives, ultraviolet inhibitors and then protected by a scratch resistant coating.
+This process embeds metal particles such as silver, stainless steel, copper, gold, titanium and chromium into a polyester film.
+Finally, the films are coated using special adhesives, ultraviolet inhibitors and then protected by a scratch-resistant coating.
 This ensures a long lasting colour and excellent solar performance.

 How is window film applied?

 Clean the glass.
 Measure the glass panel and cut the window film oversize.
 Remove the backing sheet from the film.
 Spray the glass and adhesive side of the film using a mild soapy water solution.
 Using a squeegee apply the film on to the glass to remove the excess water and bubbles.
 Trim the excess edges of the film using a sharp utility knife and dry with a soft lint-free cloth.